ovh/docs/pages/public_cloud/public_cloud_databases/databases_08_vrack/guide.pt-pt.md

 ---
-title: Configure your Private Network
+title: Public Cloud Databases - How to configure your Private Network
 excerpt: Connect a Public Cloud Database to vRack
 updated: 2023-08-17
 ---